bryanmylee/godot-multiplayer/README.md

 Different platforms require different authentication strategies, including Steam, Apple Game Center, Google Play Games Services, and OAuth 2.0.
 All authentication strategies are consolidated and managed by our authentication server.

-Refer to the [client-side authentication document](project/authentication/README.md) or the [authentication server document](authentication/README.md).
+Refer to the [client-side authentication document](project/authentication/README.md) and the [authentication server document](authentication/README.md).

 An NGINX proxy provides TLS by forwarding ports defined below: